anhthoai/blue_video_app/README.md

 ## 📞 Support

-For support, email support@bluevideoapp.com or join our Discord server.
+For support and questions:
+- Create an issue in the repository
+- Contact the development team
+- Check the documentation in `docs/`

 ---

-**Note**: This is a comprehensive implementation plan based on the analysis of the original Android app.
-The development will be done in phases, starting with core features and gradually adding advanced functionality.
+**Note**: This is a comprehensive multi-platform project.
+Each component can be developed and deployed independently while sharing common resources and documentation.